Dev-I-J/JNote/README.md

 ## Features

-The current version is v1.2.1 and additional for basic functions of a note pad, it can
+The current version is v1.3.0 and additional for basic functions of a note pad, it can

 * Automatically Check For Updates,
 * Open the last opened file automatically when started,
-* Catches errors effectively,
+* Save and use the last used fonts on when started,
 * Super Clean Code.

 And So On...